-As mentioned in Juicing Vs Blending.
-The Plot Thickens, plant fiber is much more interesting character than we realized.
+Why do I make turmeric cubes —and will probably never again put turmeric root through a juicer again?
+Well, let’s go back to Juicing Vs Blending.
+The Plot Thickens.
+In this post I remarked that plant fiber is a much more interesting character than we realized.
 More than simply roughage or a bulking agent, fiber is a carrier for the free radical-quenching polyphenols found in many fruits, vegetables and other plants.

 However, most plant polyphenols are fused to the plant fiber and can not be extracted [1,2].
 So, if consumed as a whole plant or blended, the polyphenols travel through the digestive tract, then into the colon, where they are digested by friendly flora, producing short chain fatty acids (acetate, propionate, and butyrate) [3,4].
 These short chain fatty acids deliver many health benefits, from anticarcinogenic and anti-inflammatory properties to inhibiting the growth of bad bacteria and increasing mineral absorption.
 Some also serve as a major fuel for the cells that line the colon [5,6,7].
 But, juice those same fruits or vegetables and most of these valuable polyphenol compounds are removed with the fiber.
 Lose the fiber.
 Lose the polyphenols.
 Continue reading